Where to stay in Tokyo First time guide to the best hotels

 Asakusa

 • Pros: Asakusa provides a more traditional Japanese experience, with its historic temples, traditional shops, and cultural attractions.
 The famous Senso-ji Temple and Nakamise shopping street offer a glimpse into Tokyo’s past.
 This area is more laid-back and less crowded, ideal for those seeking a peaceful stay with cultural significance.
-Accommodations are typically more budget-friendly compared to central Tokyo.
+Accommodations are typically more budget-friendly compared to central Tokyo meaning it’s often top of the list of where to stay in Japan for first timers on a budget.

 • Cons: Asakusa is not as centrally located as Shinjuku or Shibuya, which will likely mean longer travel times to reach the sites you want to see.
 The nightlife and modern entertainment options are more limited compared to other areas .